 AO, through its clubs, offers a wide range of competitions in various age groups.
 One sign of organizational maturity in a club is its ability to stage a provincial championship.
 Conducting such a competition requires a great deal of work on the part of the club, but the rewards of club members and friends working together and the revenue generated for the club make it well worth the effort.
 Of course it is important for clubs to stage other levels of competition as well.
 Interested clubs should contact the AO office concerning sanctioning procedures if they wish to stage a competition.
 Without the clubs’ support there would be no provincial competition programme.

 AO has funds allocated to support high-level junior and senior athletes in their travel to national championships staged outside the province.
 Details concerning selection criteria are provided in the AO Web site.

 Structure of Athletics Ontario

 The AO Chair, Vice Chair and several others representing various facets of the sport sit on the Provincial Board of Directors.
 Every club may be represented at the AO Annual General Meeting and may vote if they have 5 members.
 A copy of the By-Laws of AO is available upon request, along with the Association Policy and Procedures Handbook.
-Click here for a look at the AO Structure.
+Click here for a look at the AO Structure and Staff Members.